Share

 Like Ghana, other African countries that used to be unfriendly with the crypto space have turned around and embraced it.
 For instance, the Nigeria Securities Exchange Commission (SEC) recently approved Quidax and Busha to resume legal operation as regulated crypto exchanges in the country.

-Ruth Shadrac
+Ruth Ochuba

 Enter your email for our Free Daily Newsletter.